yilongsong/proposition-A.I./README.md

 **Definition.** (*Propositional Note-Taking*) Note-taking can be described as "propositional" when the notes are composed of *concise, refined, true* propositions.

-**Proposition A.I.** Note-taking may be better when done propositionally.
-Propositional note-taking may be better done with the help of agentic LLMs.
+**Proposition A.I.** Note-taking may be better when done propositionally; propositional note-taking may be better done with the help of agentic LLMs.

 Proposition A.I stores thoughts, ideas, information---anything you deem note-worthy, already well-arranged or disorganized---as concise, refined, true propositions, organizes them, and retrieves them for your reference.